DatJavaClass/CMPIF2100-Lab-Transcriber/README.md

 # CMPIF2100 Lab Transcriber

-A small Windows app for turning lecture recordings into text transcripts using a local Whisper model.
+A small Windows python app for turning lecture recordings into text transcripts using a local Whisper model.
 Double-click, pick a `.wav`, pick a destination folder, click Transcribe.

 **Windows only.** The setup the app does on first run is Windows-specific.
 It will not work on macOS or Linux.
 If you're on one of those, the same underlying tools exist but you'll need to wire them up yourself.